-NEWStat reached out to J. Scott Weese, DVM, DVSc, DACVIM, an associate professor in the Department of Pathobiology at the University of Guelph in Ontario, Canada, and member of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines Task Force, to ask whether the news about the two pet cats testing positive in New York changes the conversation about pets and COVID-19 in North America.
+NEWStat reached out to J. Scott Weese, DVM, DVSc, DACVIM, an associate professor in the Department of Pathobiology at the University of Guelph in Ontario, Canada, and contributing reviewer of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines, to ask whether the news about the two pet cats testing positive in New York changes the conversation about pets and COVID-19 in North America.

 “Not at all,” Weese said.
 “We’ve been saying this was likely to occur for months.
 It just reinforces our message [about] the need for basic, common sense practices.”

 Weese said that pet owners don’t need to be any more worried about their pets catching COVID-19 than they already were, but they should be aware.
 “If people keep their pets away from other people and animals, the only way the pet will get infected is from a household contact.
 So pets should not be a source of bringing COVID-19 into a household if people socially distance the whole household—including pets.”

 Weese emphasizes that the risk to pet health from COVID-19 seems limited.

 “Dogs are pretty resistant to disease.
 Cats, so far, have had relatively mild disease.”
 If he has any concerns about cat health, they’re regarding older cats with underlying health problems.
 “But overall, it’s unlikely to pose a significant health threat to cats.”